Dwl2021/doc/docs/usage/new-embodiment.md

 # Configure New Embodiment in RoboTwin

+> We currently support the Aloha-AgileX, Franka, UR5, Piper, and ARX-X5 robot platforms.
+For usage instructions, see [Configuation Tutorial](./configurations.md).

 Embodiments are stored in the `assets/embodiments` directory.
 Each embodiment follows this file structure:

 ```